Cyclonecode/custom-php-settings/readme.txt

 = 1.2.6 =
 Fixes a bug where the plugin could not be deleted.

+= 1.4.3
+- Fixes a bug on status page when no custom settings has been added.

 == Screenshots ==

 1. Customize PHP settings from within wordpress administration.